Find Your Perfect Policy: 866-843-5386

 How much does classic car insurance cost?

-In general, classic car insurance costs $200 to $600 annually, although it depends on your vehicle.
+Classic car insurance typically costs $200 to $600 annually, although it depends on your vehicle.
 Some classic cars cost as little as $150, while more expensive ones can cost over $1,000.
-Classic car insurance policies cost less than standard policies almost always.
+Classic car insurance policies almost always cost less than standard policies.

 How old does a car have to be for classic car insurance?